RajChanchal/LinkShelf/APP_STORE_DESCRIPTION.md

 **KEY FEATURES:**
 • One-click copy - Copy any link to clipboard instantly
+• Global shortcut - Press Option+Command+L to open LinkShelf instantly
 • Quick access - Access links from your menu bar
 • Visual feedback - See confirmation when links are copied
 • Favicon display - Automatic website icons for easy recognition
 • Search & filter - Find links instantly with real-time search
+• Share Extension - Add links directly from Safari and other apps
 • Open in browser - Launch links directly in your default browser
 • Full management - Add, edit, delete, and reorder links
 • Local storage - All data stored securely on your Mac